hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 This is particularly useful when sharing a workflow with others, or running in different environments where file locations or other parameters may not be the same.

+> ## Full Example
+>
-A full example of the entire workflow with no duplication and all configurable values moved into a configuration file can be viewed in the `.solutions/episode_09` directory of the downloaded code package.
+> A full example of the entire workflow with no duplication and all configurable values moved
+> into a configuration file can be viewed in the `.solutions/episode_09` directory of the
+> downloaded code package.
+>
+> Note that the example uses [f-strings][f-string], which are only available from Python 3.6.
+> If you must use an older version of Python then you can use the older string formatting
+> methods, although the results will be less concise.
+{:.callout}

 ## dry-run is your friend